scala-network/DefyX/doc/configuration.md

-# DefyX configuration
+# RandomX configuration

-DefyX has 45 customizable parameters (see table below).
-We recommend each project using DefyX to select a unique configuration to prevent network attacks from hashpower rental services.
+RandomX has 45 customizable parameters (see table below).
+We recommend each project using RandomX to select a unique configuration to prevent network attacks from hashpower rental services.

 These parameters can be modified in source file [configuration.h](../src/configuration.h).